The best place and time to live in the Milky Way: Introduction

-In addition to "local" factors, planetary habitability could also be influenced by the galactic environment, for example by astrophysical events outside the solar system which can irradiate the planet.
-As many studies suggest \citep[e.g.,][]{1974Sci...184.1079R, 1995ApJ...444L..53T, 1998PhRvL..80.5813D, 2003ApJ...585.1169G, 2011AsBio..11..343M, 2012MNRAS.423.1234S}, high-energy transients such as Supernovae (SNe) and Gamma Ray Bursts (GRBs) could be life-threatening and a potential cause of mass-extinctions.
-A GRB, with a typical isotropic equivalent energy of $10^{52}$ erg located within $\sim$1 kpc from the Earth, would irradiate its atmosphere with a $\rm \gamma$-ray (i.e. keV--MeV) fluence $\ge$100 kJ m$^{-2}$ ($10^8$ erg cm$^{-2}$).
-Such level of irradiation can produce stratospheric nitrogen compounds, which quickly destroy on average the 90\% of the ozone layer \citep{2005ApJ...622L.153T}.
-As a first consequence, the larger Sun UVB radiation reaching the Earth surface would result harmful to life.
-Intense UVB radiation could also be lethal to surface marine life such as phytoplankton, which is crucial for food chain and oxygen production.
-Moreover, the opacity of the NO$_2$ produced in the stratosphere would reduce the visible sunlight reaching the surface, causing a global cooling.
-As argued by \citet{Herrmann2002} and \citet{2003Geo....31..485H}, the late Ordovician mass extinction event ($\sim$440 Myr ago), i.e. one of the big five mass extinctions on Earth, has some climatic signatures interpretable invoking an extra--terrestrial cause such as a nearby GRB \citep{2005GeoRL..3214808M}.
+In addition to local factors, planetary habitability could also be affected by the galactic environment, for example, by astrophysical events outside the Solar System that can irradiate the planet.
+As many studies suggest \citep[e.g.,][]{1974Sci...184.1079R, 1995ApJ...444L..53T, 1998PhRvL..80.5813D, 2003ApJ...585.1169G, 2011AsBio..11..343M, 2012MNRAS.423.1234S}, high-energy transients such as supernovae (SNe) and gamma-ray bursts (GRBs) could be life-threatening and a potential cause of mass extinctions.
+A GRB, with a typical isotropic equivalent energy of $10^{52}$ erg located within $\sim$1 kpc from the Earth, would irradiate its atmosphere with a $\rm \gamma$-ray (i.e., keV--MeV) fluence $\ge$100 kJ m$^{-2}$ ($10^8$ erg cm$^{-2}$).
+This level of irradiation can produce stratospheric nitrogen compounds, which quickly destroy 90\% of the ozone layer on average \citep{2005ApJ...622L.153T}.
+As a first consequence, the higher solar UVB radiation that would reach the surface of Earth would be harmful to life.
+Intense UVB radiation could also be lethal to surface marine life such as phytoplankton, which is crucial for the food chain and oxygen production.
+Moreover, the opacity of the NO$_2$ produced in the stratosphere would reduce the visible sunlight that reaches the surface, causing a global cooling.
+As argued by \citet{Herrmann2002} and \citet{2003Geo....31..485H}, the late Ordovician mass-extinction event ($\sim$445 Myr ago), which is one of the five great mass extinctions on Earth, has some climatic signatures that can be interpreted by invoking an extra-terrestrial cause such as a nearby GRB \citep{2005GeoRL..3214808M}.